 Like salmonella, there are various strains of e. coli, but the one that concerns us is e. coli O157.
 Symptoms range from a mild stomach ache to severe bloody diarrhoea, haemolytic uraemic syndrome and thrombotic thrombocytopenic purpura.
 These last conditions affect a person’s blood, kidneys, and central nervous systems.

 Unlike the other diseases on this list, staphylococcus bacteria tend not to make it into a person’s food.
 They are transmitted by contact with other carriers or by surfaces that have been touched by someone with the infection.
 Symptoms include painful lumps and bumps on the skin, sores, crusts, and blisters, sore red eyelids, and hot and swollen skin.

 Of course, the best way to protect your restaurant or other eating establishment from these viruses and bacteria is to undergo regular commercial kitchen deep cleaning combined with effective inhouse cleaning.
-Get in touch with Kitchen & Duct Cleaning today to arrange a free consultation and to get a free, no-obligation quote.
+Get in touch with KDC today to arrange a free consultation and to get a free, no-obligation quote.